ray-project/xgboost_ray/README.md

 Note that this strategy is used only when `elastic_training` is not used.
 If `elastic_training` is set to `True`, no placement strategy is used.

-When `xgboost_ray` is used with Ray Tune for hyperparameter tuning, a PACK strategy is used.
+When XGBoost-Ray is used with Ray Tune for hyperparameter tuning, a PACK strategy is used.
 This strategy attempts to place all workers for each trial on the same node on a best-effort basis.
 This means that if a node goes down, it will be less likely to impact multiple trials.

-When placement strategies are used, `xgboost_ray` will wait for 100 seconds for the required resources to become available, and will fail if the required resources cannot be reserved and the cluster cannot autoscale to increase the number of resources.
+When placement strategies are used, XGBoost-Ray will wait for 100 seconds for the required resources to become available, and will fail if the required resources cannot be reserved and the cluster cannot autoscale to increase the number of resources.
 You can change the `PLACEMENT_GROUP_TIMEOUT_S` environment variable to modify how long this timeout should be.